gardener/gardener/docs/development/testmachinery_tests.md

       -project-namespace=<gardener project namespace>
 ```

-:warning: Make sure that you do not commit any code focused test as this feature is only intended for local development!
+:warning: Make sure that you do not commit any focused specs as this feature is only intended for local development!
+Ginkgo will fail the test suite if there are any focused specs.

 Alternatively, a test can be triggered by specifying a ginkgo focus regex with the name of the test e.g.
 ```
-go test -timeout=0 -mod=vendor ./test/suites/gardener \
+go test -timeout=0 -mod=vendor ./test/testmachinery/suites/gardener \
       --v -ginkgo.v -ginkgo.progress -ginkgo.noColor \
       --report-file=/tmp/report.json \                     # write elasticsearch formatted output to a file -kubecfg=/path/to/gardener/kubeconfig \